-TWO PERSPECTIVES
+TWO SCIENTIFIC PERSPECTIVES

-Before discussing the results of research, an understanding of the roles of the major players is in order.
+Before discussing the results of research, an understanding of the fields of research and the methods used by researchers in each field is in order.
 The ultimate aim of both the environmental health researcher and the public health practitioner is to protect human health, but the emphasis of their respective work is different.

 Environmental scientists approach health impacts using a variety of research techniques and disciplines.
-These researchers aim for the highest standards of scientific accuracy which, among other things, depend on replication of results by other scientists.
+They aim for the highest standards of scientific accuracy which, among other things, depend on replication of results by other scientists.
 This practice requires future researchers to reproduce every aspect of the investigation in order to reliably compare results.
-However, this kind of rigorous scientific proof is not always possible when working on the highly complex system that is the environment.
+However, this kind of rigorous scientific proof is not always possible when working on the highly complex system that is our environment.

 The mandate of the public health practitioner is to act to alleviate illness in individuals who present symptoms.
-While health care workers do not conduct research per se, they collect daily evidence from their contacts with residents of the affected areas.
+While health care workers do not conduct research per se, they collect daily evidence from their contacts with residents in the affected areas.
 In their role as humanitarians, doctors and nurses are concerned about the source of the problem and the extent to which it can be identified and eliminated.
 Their collective data about individual symptoms can provide invaluable evidence of impacts on humans from environmental causes.

-The distinctions between researchers and health care practitioners are elaborated in the following discussion.
+The distinctions between environmental researchers and public health researchers are elaborated in the following discussion.